-Dennis M. Slate, Attorney at Law has become Board Certified in the area
+Our lead attorney, Dennis M. Slate, is Board Certified in the area of family

-of family law, which is a qualification that sets him apart from other
+law, which is a qualification that sets our firm apart from others.
+Lawyers

-attorneys.
-Lawyers who are Board-Certified have proven skills and experience
+who are Board-Certified have proven skills and experience in the field

 Marital law pertains to difficult issues involving family relations that

 require the help of a knowledgeable and experienced attorney, which is

 why we are here to serve you through the process.
 The issues that are

 brought about in the field of family law affect all participants, including